gdm413229/swwmgz_m/ExtendedLore.md

 - 2054: Ryuji Miyamoto passes away.
 - 2066: Elena "Ellen" Yanikov XVI is born.
 - 2068: The Nukuri go through their seventh world war in their home planet.
+  Zanaveth II and her wife move to Sankaideriha for the time being.
+- 2070: Ashley invites Saya to Sankaideriha, they come across Zanaveth II and her wife there, the "hot springs incident" happens.
+Saya agrees to take care of their child while they stay there.
 - 2073: World War 3 starts thanks to a very negatively received post on social media from the president of the US regarding the Nukuri.
 - 2074: In an act of desperation, the US sells Texas back to Mexico in order to